Home

 • "I tell you nay; but unless ye repent, ye shall all likewise perish."

-Without recognition there is no acknowledgement of sin, and without acknowledgment of sin, there is no repentance.
-And without repentance there is no forgiveness.
-On the other hand, with acknowledgement comes the understanding that we were slaves to sin, and that only God could have set us free (John 8:34-36).
-We could not loose ourselves by our own (alleged) free will, or our own good works, or by an atonement on our part, penance or charities.
-The nature of man is to lean towards rationalizing away his own sin (compared with the sins of others) so that he appears somehow a better person in his own eyes.
-But we must never rationalize our sin in any fashion.
-The fear of the Lord is evidenced in confessing our sin "honestly" before God.
-Clearly we are guilty daily, and to confess this before God means that He is faithful and will cleanse us of it.
-Because what is there to forgive if we rationalize and make excuses in claiming that we have not sinned?
+Without recognition there is no acknowledgement of sin, and without acknowledgment of sin there is no repentance, and without repentance there is no forgiveness.
+On the other hand, with acknowledgement comes the understanding that we are slaves to sin, and only God can set us free (John 8:34-36).
+We could not free ourselves by our own (alleged) free will, or by our own good works, or by any atonement or charity.
+The nature of man is to lean toward charity, penance or rationalizing away his own sin (compared with the sins of others) so that he appears somehow a better person in his own eyes.
+But we must never rationalize away sin in any fashion.
+The fear of the Lord is evidenced in our confessing sin honestly" before God.
+Clearly we are guilty daily.
+To confess this before God, with the trust that He is faithful to cleanse us of it, is faith.
+Because what is there to forgive if we rationalize and make excuses in claiming that we are good people or that we have not sinned?
 Then our sins will remain unforgiven.
-Because asking for forgiveness for sins you don't think you've comitted makes going to God a hollow ceremony without any real substance.
+Because asking for forgiveness for sins that you don't think you've committed, makes going to God a hollow ceremony without any real substance.
 There must be true recognition, confession, and repentance.
 Not mere words or ceremony.

-After we have recognized, made confession and repented of our sins (God willing), we will be moved to belief that Christ alone can save us from the suffering the penalty for those sins.
-Becoming acceptable in God's sight cannot be earned by doing the best that we can, by being charitable, or by following the law or the ten commandments.
-There is only one way to be acceptable in God's sight (according to God), and that is to trust that the redemptive blood of Jesus Christ has cleansed us from all our sins.
-He alone can lift us from the depth despair to the height of the spiritual Kingdom of God.
+After God has moved us to recognize, to make confession and to repent of our sins, there will come a recognizable faith to believe that Christ has died in order to make us acceptable to God.
+We understand that becoming acceptable cannot be earned by doing the best that we can, or by being charitable, or by following the Ten Commandments.
+There is only one way to be holy in God's sight (according to God), and that is to trust that the redemptive blood of Jesus Christ has cleansed us from all our sins.
+He alone can lift us from the depths of despair to the height of the spiritual Kingdom of God.
 No religion, no minister, no organized sect or Priest, no Pope or system of doctrines, no penitence, ceremonies, pilgrimages or deeds of merit, are able to effectively take away anyone's sins before God.
 Salvation is found in no other than Christ (acts 4:12).
-He alone was made flesh to become as man, that He could carry our sins in his body, suffer and pay the penalty for those sins.
+He alone is God that He could take our sins in his body, and suffer death to pay the penalty for those sins.
 Therefore, He alone holds the key to our salvation.
-He is the only one who can give man the freedom from the debt that he owes.
+He is the only one who can give man freedom from the debt that he owes.

 Acts 10:43